Navid200/xDrip/docs/Nightscout/HerokuGone.md

 <mark style="background-color: #eFdFef">mongorestore -d Nightscout /tmp/U? </mark>

 Wait a minute.
 Reload Nightscout in a browser.
-Your imported data should be present now.
+Your imported data from Atlas should be present now.